Boujingou/wildfire-detection/README.md

 | Medium      | 0.801  |     1.532      |
 | Large       | 0.812  |     2.342      |
 | Extra Large | 0.814  |     3.465      |

-#### For a detailed exploration of our training process and insights, we invite you to read our comprehensive guide on Medium: [Stay Ahead of the Flames: A Comprehensive Guide to Wildfire Prevention with YOLOv8](https://medium.com/institute-of-smart-systems-and-ai/stay-ahead-of-the-flames-a-comprehensive-guide-to-wildfire-prevention-with-yolov8-3eb8edd1121a)

----

-## Future Implications

-This research underscores the potential of computer vision in addressing real-world challenges, such as wildfire detection.
-As technology evolves, integrating machine learning tools into wildfire prevention and emergency response strategies could significantly enhance our ability to detect and mitigate wildfires effectively.

----

-## Disclaimer

-Please note that while our Streamlit app demonstrates the capabilities of our model, it is intended for demonstration purposes and may not be suitable for critical wildfire detection applications.

----
-## Acknowledgment

-I would like to acknowledge the Institute of Smart Systems and Artificial Intelligence ([ISSAI](https://issai.nu.edu.kz)) at Nazarbayev University for fostering an environment of innovation and research excellence.
-The support I received from ISSAI has been integral to the successful completion of this endeavor.

-I extend my heartfelt appreciation to my supervisor, [Askat Kuzdeuov](https://www.linkedin.com/in/askatkuzdeuov/), at ISSAI, whose guidance and mentorship were indispensable to the success of this research.
-His expertise and support have been invaluable in shaping the direction and quality of this work.

-I would also like to extend my thanks to the creators of the [D-Fire dataset](https://github.com/gaiasd/DFireDataset) for providing a valuable resource that underpins the foundation of this research.
-Additionally, the [Ultralytics](https://github.com/ultralytics/ultralytics) team's contribution to the YOLOv8 model has been instrumental in enabling accurate and efficient fire detection.

 ---